-However, we are getting ahead of ourselves.
-After spending a week in Phoenix, where I was attending a four-day long business meeting, I set off in my hire car, a rather striking blue Ford Fiesta, with the intention to drive west to Los Angeles, then north up the California coast, mostly along Highway 1, ultimately ending up in San Francisco.
+However, I’m getting ahead of myself.
+After spending a week in Phoenix, where I was attending a four-day business meeting, I set off in my hire car, a rather striking blue Ford Fiesta, to drive west to Los Angeles, via the Joshua Tree National Park.
+After a day in Los Angeles, the plan was to drive north along the California coast, mostly along State Route 1, the Pacific Coast Highway, with several stops along the way, ultimately ending up in San Francisco.

-You can see what I got up to after the gallery.
+You can see how the drive to Wickenburg went after the gallery.

 After a week of relatively good weather in Phoenix, I set off on Friday night after the end of my meeting in an almighty rain storm.
 This was the tail end of one of a series of storms that had been battering the Californian coast for the previous two weeks, bringing torrential rain and causing a lot of damage and disruption.
 Fortunately for me, by the time the storm reached me, it was relatively mild.
 It didn’t really affect the drive, but it did rather ruin the prospect of any decent views along the way.